-“Burnt Grass“, a 2014 short film by Ray Wong, is a thought experiment on the consequences of altering the essence of the human experience.
+“Burnt Grass“, a 2014 short film by Ray Wong, is a thought experiment on the consequences of adulterating the human experience.
 Given the singularity of the human condition, at what point do we find a moral objection to its modification, and at what point does a deviation from it result in a devastating rejection of the newfound paradigm?
 Jack and Sally, a couple who finds a smoldering pit in their backyard, discovers that it has an unusual ability to duplicate organic objects.

-The crux of what generates tension in Burnt Grass is, unsurprisingly, not the patch of land’s unique ability to duplicate items, but rather the social impact this capacity has on the singular experience of the human condition.
+The crux of what generates tension in “Burnt Grass” is, unsurprisingly, not the patch of land’s unique ability to duplicate items, but rather the social impact this capacity has on the singular experience of the human condition.
 What happens when a monogamous relationship is interrupted by a polygamous third-party, albeit a replica of one of its members?
 The solipsistic imperative of an individual’s consciousness dictates that one must be, if not the pinnacle of society, at the very least the pinnacle of self.
-When one is denied even that luxury of assurance, there comes undoubtedly a paranoia that stresses the status quo.
+When one is denied even that certainty, there comes undoubtedly a paranoia that stresses the status quo.